Coacher/vim-virtualenv/README.md

-virtualenv.vim
+vim-virtualenv
 ==============

 By default, `:python` and `:!python` (as well as `:python3` and `:!python3`) commands have access only to the system-wide Python environment.

-virtualenv.vim plugin changes Python `sys.path` and environment `$PATH` variables so that they refer to the chosen virtualenv.
+vim-virtualenv plugin changes Python `sys.path` and environment `$PATH` variables so that they refer to the chosen virtualenv.

 However, `:python` and `:python3` commands will be still tied to, respectively,